 My work focuses on measuring and understanding complex phenomena in systems that entangle human behaviors and digital platforms.
 I am interested in Computational Social Science, Data Science, Infectious Disease Dynamics and Digital Epidemiology.

-- I will be co-chairing a new research track at WWW2017 focusing on Computational Health
+- I am co-chairing a new research track at WWW2017 focusing on Computational Health

 - new paper in BMC Infectious Diseases: Contact diaries versus wearable proximity sensors in measuring contact patterns at a conference: method comparison and participants’ attitudes